allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 How do I un-cancel a mission?
 Uncheck the Cnx checkbox in the Missions grid.
 When a mission is uncanceled, all associated sorties will be un-canceled and commitments will be re-engaged for personnel, aircraft, and locations.

 How do I cancel a single sortie, not the entire mission?
 Only sorties of committed missions may be cancelled.
 The cancel sortie checkbox, Cnx, is located in the Sortie grid.
-Once a sortie has been canceled, al location, aircraft, and personnel commitment records attached to that sortie are cancelled.
+Once a sortie has been canceled, all location, aircraft, and personnel commitment records attached to that sortie are cancelled.

 How do I un-cancel a sortie?
 Un-cancel a sortie by un-checking the Cnx checkbox in the Sorties grid.
 When a sortie is un-canceled, all commitments are re-engaged.
 A sortie can be un-canceled if its mission is not canceled.